 Along with Falls Township, TOFA is developing a draft Neshaminy Interceptor Supplemental Agreement with BCWSA that it will first send to PADEP and then to BCWSA.
 The expectation is that a negotiated agreement will lead to the release of sewer capacity in 2017.
 A revised draft agreement was received during the week of October 8, 2017 from BCWSA.
-The Authority and Falls Township are collaborating on comments.
+The Authority and Falls Township have collaborated on comments and they have been sent to BCWSA.